Mircea-MMXXI/azapy/predocs/LSSD_th_doc_base.md

 > Note: a typical choice could be $L=3$ and ${\cal K}_l=1/3\ \ \forall l$.

 The following portfolio optimization strategies are available:
-* minimization of dispersion for a give expected rate of return,
+* Minimization of dispersion for a give expected rate of return,
-* maximization of Sharpe ratio,
+* Maximization of Sharpe ratio,
-* minimization of the inverse of Sharpe ratio,
+* Minimization of the inverse of Sharpe ratio,
-* minimum dispersion portfolio,
+* Minimum dispersion portfolio,
 * Inverse-N risk optimal portfolio (optimal portfolio with the same dispersion measure as equal weighted portfolio),
-* maximization of expected rate of returns for a given risk aversion.
+* Maximization of expected rate of returns for a given risk aversion.

 There are 2 support classes: